-Contact us with your drawings or specifications.
+Contact us to build manifolds to your drawings or specifications.

 Distribution Manifold Applications

 These manifolds are utilized at any type of plant, warehouse, machine shop, and other facility where a large compressor supplies multiple fixed-air supply lines to secondary uses of the compressed air.

 The most common materials used for manifolds are stainless steel and carbon steel.
 Stainless steel is the strongest and longest lasting material we can use, while carbon steel is the most cost-effective.
 We do not advise using aluminum for air manifolds due to its weak nature.
 Aluminum, 304SS, and 316SS materials available upon request.

 Pressure Testing for Air Distribution Manifolds